Roscoe Tanner: Personal life

 Tanner has been married three times, first to Nancy, then Charlotte, and last to Margaret.
 He has five children, Omega Anne Romano, Tamara Tanner, Lauren Tanner, Anne Monique, and Lacey Tanner.

-Criminal record
+He went through a costly divorce with his first wife, Nancy, that led to financial troubles.

+Legal issues

-Tanner has an extensive record of conflicts with the law.
+Tanner's conflicts with the law stem from financial mismanagement.
 He was first arrested in 1997 for failure to pay child support.
-He was arrested again in June 2003 on a fugitive warrant on charges related to passing a bad check and to further nonpayment of child support.
+He was arrested again in June 2003 on a fugitive warrant on charges related to passing a bad check.
 He pleaded guilty and received an initial sentence of probation.
 Tanner violated his probation and served one year in prison in Florida, but was then jailed for contempt of court in California.

 In 2008, Tanner was again arrested for writing a bad check in Knoxville, Tennessee, but it was settled out of court.
 After being evicted from his home, Tanner was arrested in January 2012 for writing another bad check.
 In March 2013, Tanner was arrested in Florida for writing a bad check and grand theft, and in 2014, he served 10 days for driving with a suspended license.
 In 2015, Tanner was arrested for failure to appear in court on a previous warrant.

+Daughters

+His second book, Second Serve: My Fall From Grace and Road to Reconciliation, is dedicated to his daughters Lauren, Tamara, Anne Monique and Lacey Tanner.

-Tennis camps
+Tennis clinics

-Currently, Tanner has a venture in teaching tennis.
+Tanner has a venture in teaching tennis.
 He has taught at doubles tennis camps with other professionals, and is the camp director at his own training camp.
+Tanner is passionate about helping underprivileged children gain access to the sport.
+The Roscoe Tanner Tennis Clinic has become a mainstay event in Tucson, Arizona and Houston, Texas.
+The clinic encompasses the mechanics of serving including stance, location, stroke, contact point, toss, and follow-through, creating weight transfer.
+Roscoe covers placement, types of serve (flat, slice, kick), and when to use it.
+He also has a section on volleys and net play.

+Books

+Double Fault: My Rise And Fall, And My Road Back (2005) by Roscoe Tanner and Mike Yorkey, Foreword by Stan Smith.

+Recognition

+Roscoe Tanner is known for holding the record for the fastest serve in the world (153 mph) from 1978–2005.
+His offensive playing style led him to a career high of No. 4 in the world in 1979.
+He is the Grand Slam singles champion of the 1977 Australian Open.
+Tanner received the "Fair Play Award" from the United Nations in 1979.